Hurricane-k/carry-bio/content/posts/blog9/index.md

 67.90000 , 47.79000 , 10.00000 ;
 ```

-Last I will show you the result, different colorful blocks means different zones for smoke control, (P.S. the whole floor belongs to the same zone for fire safety), you can see that the corride 3 has been divided into two zones for smoke-control, because it is really elongated.
+4. Last I will show you the result, different colorful blocks means different zones for smoke control, (P.S. the whole floor belongs to the same zone for fire safety), **you can see that the Corride 3 has been divided into two zones for smoke-control**, because it is really elongated.
 The relevant code requires that.
+Further designers will seperate **Corridor 3** with **fire curtains**.
 This result is the foundation of designing smoke exhausting systems.

 <div align=center><img src="blog9-fig3.png" width="500"></div>

-**wellcome to cite the relevant patent:**
+5. **wellcome to cite the relevant patent:**, if you are really interested in this blog, or get some inspiration from this, or have some questions, don't hesitate to contact me.
+You can click the upper-right GitHub icon.

 ```
 %0 Patent